One more sleep or 6 more cups of the proofread my paper brown stuff, and I am off

 Any how bags packed, driver organised just have to choose my face furniture and I am away.

-Very strange intelligent claim here at Gate 26 Terminal 3 Heathrow, with talk to my right of unrest but controlled and segregated.
+Very strange intelligent claim here at Gatessay writing servicee 26 Terminal 3 Heathrow, with talk to my right of unrest but controlled and segregated.

 With all hand held devices looking at The World News and the 42 inch screen on the wall showing Mr Morsi getting out of a guarded van a quite hush resumes, Egyptian tourist look up from their ipads whilst filing though endless very poorly taken photos of their companions standing outside Big Ben on a very overcast London day.